Becksly History, Family Crest & Coats of Arms

 Early Origins of the Becksly family

 The surname Becksly was first found in Sussex and Buckingham where they held a family seat from early times.

 Important Dates for the Becksly family

 This web page shows only a small excerpt of our Becksly research.
-Another 155 words (11 lines of text) covering the years 1661 and 1438 are included under the topic Early Becksly History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1661 and 1438 are included under the topic Early Becksly History in all our PDF Extended History products and printed products wherever possible.

 Becksly Spelling Variations